clarencechaan/reddilive/README.md

 2. Replace `reddit` from the URL of any reddit thread with `reddilive` and navigate

-**For thread creators:**
+**Automatically redirecting link for thread creators:**
-* Link to `https://reddilive.com/redirect` in your thread selftext or comment for users to automatically redirect to the originating thread
+* Link to `https://reddilive.com/redirect` in your thread selftext or comment for users to automatically redirect from the originating thread to the corresponding reddilive page
 * Note: this functionality relies on reading the referrer URL and is therefore not as robust as hard linking directly, e.g., `https://reddilive.com/comments/<thread ID>`